 How Can You Help Achieve Environmental Justice for All?

-If there’s one thing the stories above highlight it’s that ordinary people are not powerless in the face of Environmental Injustice.
-Here are a few ways you can help make the earth safer, healthier, and more habitable:
+If there’s one thing the stories above highlight, it’s that ordinary people are not powerless in the face of Environmental Injustice.
+Here are a few ways you can help make the Earth safer, healthier, and more habitable:

 Prioritize listening to those most impacted by Environmental Injustice.

-Even amongst major environmental groups and non-profits, often the leadership trends white, middle-class, and environmentally privileged (however well-intentioned).
+Even amongst major environmental groups and non-profits, the leadership often trends white, middle-class, and environmentally privileged (however well-intentioned).
 The NWHN suggests actively seeking out the voices and proposed solutions of the people most impacted by EJ issues – usually Black, Indigenous, Latinx, and other people of color, as well as persons living in poverty and with disabilities.
-It’s also useful to ask EJ leadership in your area how they are centering these voices in their work.
+It’s also valuable to ask EJ leadership in your area how they are centering these voices in their work.

 Become a member of the NWHN and fight against toxins in personal care products nationwide.

 Did you know that, thanks to lax regulations, toxic ingredients like mercury and asbestos can still be found in some of the personal care products we use every day?
-What’s worse, studies have found products marketed to Black women (for example hair relaxers) to be among the most toxic, with clear links to health problems like fibroids, cancer, early puberty, and birth defects.
-For four years, the NWHN has pushed the Food and Drug Administration (FDA) to strengthen regulations in this area and include the strongest possible safeguards to protect women’s health.
+What’s worse, studies have found products marketed to Black women (for example, hair relaxers) to be among the most toxic, with clear links to health problems like fibroids, cancer, early puberty, and birth defects.
+For four years, the NWHN has pushed the Food and Drug Administration (FDA) to strengthen regulations and include the strongest possible safeguards to protect women’s health.
 By becoming a member today, you can help make efforts like this happen.